 How Are Transaction Fees Determined?

 The determination of transaction fees depends on the blockchain’s specific protocol.
 Some networks allow users to set their fees, offering a choice between paying higher fees for faster confirmation or lower fees if the user is not in a hurry.
-Other networks, like [ccpw id=60480], use a gas system where the fee is calculated based on the computational effort required to execute a transaction.
+Other networks, like *ETH*, use a gas system where the fee is calculated based on the computational effort required to execute a transaction.

 Dynamic pricing models are also in place, where fees adjust automatically based on real-time network conditions.
 This ensures that users pay a fair price for their transactions, reflecting the current demand and supply for processing power.